Hello World in Java on Mac OS X

 Troubleshooting

 The installer didn't work on my machine.
 What should I do?
-First, please contact a staff member to identify what went wrong.
+Check out the following three Q+As.
+If these don't resolve the issue, please contact a staff member to identify what went wrong.

 What does the installer do?
-In short, it downloads, installs, and configures Java3D, Java OpenGL, our standard libraries, Checkstyle, Findbugs, and DrJava.
+In short, it downloads, installs, and configures Checkstyle, Findbugs, and DrJava, and the textbook standard libraries.
 Here is a more detailed list:

 1. Checks that Java is installed.

-4. Downloads and installs Checkstyle 5.4 from checkstyle.zip.
-Downloads our checkstyle configuration file checkstyle.xml and execution script checkstyle.
+4. Downloads and installs Findbugs 3.0.1 from findbugs.zip.
+Downloads our findbugs configuration file findbugs.xml and wrapper script findbugs-introcs.

-5. Downloads and installs Findbugs 1.3.9 from findbugs.zip.
-Downloads our findbugs configuration file findbugs.xml and execution script findbugs.
+5. Downloads and installs PMD 5.8.1 from pmd.zip.
+Downloads our PMD configuration file pmd.xml and wrapper script pmd-introcs.

-6. Downloads and installs the latest stable version of DrJava, from drjava-osx.tar.gz.
-Creates a shortcut to DrJava on the desktop.
-Downloads and installs the DrJava configuration file from drjava-config.txt to /Users/username/.drjava.
+7. Downloads and installs the latest stable version of DrJava, from DrJava.zip.
+Creates a shortcut to DrJava on the Desktop.
+Downloads and installs the DrJava configuration file from drjava-config.txt to /Users/<username>/.drjava.
 Note that this will overwrite any existing .drjava configuration file.

 Why does the installer need my password?
-The installer copies a few files into the /Users/username/Library/Java/Extensions directory, which requires superuser privileges.
+The installer copies files into /usr/local/bin and /usr/local/introcs, which require superuser privileges.

 How do I completely uninstall introcs.app?

-What happens if I rerun the installer?
-It will re-download, install, and configure Java 3D, Java OpenGL, our standard libraries, Checkstyle, Findbugs, and DrJava.
+What happens if I re-run the installer?
+It will re-download, install, and configure Checkstyle, Findbugs, DrJava, and our textbook libraries.

 Can I use a different IDE?
 Yes you can use another IDE (such as Eclipse) but you will have to configure the IDE properties yourself (such as the classpath).

-When I compile or execute a program in Terminal that uses one of the textbook libraries, I get an error that it cannot find the library.
+When I compile or execute a program in Terminal that uses the textbook standard library, I get an error that it cannot find the library.
 How can I fix this?
-Verify that the following file is in the specified location:
+Use the wrapper scripts javac-introcs and java-introcs, which add stdlib.jar to the Java classpath.

 Which shell should I use in the Terminal?
-Bash is the default shell on Mac OS X Lion, but feel free to use whichever one you prefer.
+Bash is the default shell in Mac OS X, but feel free to use whichever one you prefer.

 Where can I learn more about the command line?
 Here is a short tutorial on the command line.